sdtsui/cc/README.md

     status: use state keys here ['NOT_STARTED', etc]
   }
 #### possible states:
+  - not started, passed ,failed, running
+  - Is it ideal that app state atom holds *only* the tests, and no other props?
+Discover while implementing!

 #### ways that state can change:
   - testsRunning: defaults to false